How to Get a Gum & Glue Trading License in Dubai

 Submit initial documentation: Provide a trade name reservation request, passport copies of all shareholders and directors, and a brief business plan outlining your intended trading activities.

-Pay licence and registration fees: Upon receiving initial approval from Dubai South, settle the applicable licence fee and registration charges to proceed to issuance.
+Pay license and registration fees: Upon receiving initial approval from Dubai South, settle the applicable license fee and registration charges to proceed to issuance.

-Obtain residence visa and Emirates ID: If you or your staff require UAE residency, apply for the relevant visa quota as part of your licence package and complete the Emirates ID registration process.
+Obtain residence visa and Emirates ID: If you or your staff require UAE residency, apply for the relevant visa quota as part of your license package and complete the Emirates ID registration process.

 Register with UAE Federal Customs Authority: For businesses intending to import and re-export goods, registration with the Federal Customs Authority is required to obtain the necessary customs codes and clearance permissions.